dustinpfister/blog_posts/_posts/lodash_remove.md

 ---
-title: The lodash _.remove array method in action
+title: The lodash _.remove array method and vanilla javaScript alternatives
 date: 2017-09-19 12:57:00
 tags: [js,lodash,node.js]
 layout: post
 categories: lodash
 id: 38
-updated: 2019-02-22 10:10:08
+updated: 2019-10-29 08:20:06
-version: 1.18
+version: 1.19
 ---

-The process of removing a few elements from an array can sometimes be a little troubling, or at least I remember that it was back when I was first starting out.
-The trouble was mainly with looping threw an array from zero upwards, each time an element is removed it of course changes the length of an array.
-The way I would resolve the problem is often by looping threw the array backwards.
-Anyway this post is about the [_.remove](https://lodash.com/docs/4.17.4#remove) array method in [lodash](https://lodash.com/) that helps to make quick work of removing elements from an array.
-I will also be looking at some vanilla js alternatives to the lodash remove array method as well as well.
+The process of removing a few elements from an array can sometimes be a little troubling, or at least I remember that it was back when I was first starting out with javaScript.
+The trouble was mainly with looping over an array from a zero element index value upwards, each time an element is removed it of course changes the length of an array, which of course causes a problem.
+The way I would resolve the problem is often by looping threw the array backwards, and using an array prototype method like Array.splice to purge elements.
+That kind of method seems to work okay, but there is also the [_.remove](https://lodash.com/docs/4.17.4#remove) array method in [lodash](https://lodash.com/) that helps to make quick work of removing elements from an array if lodash is part of the stack of a project.
+Still lots of developers are transitioning away from lodash, so I will also be looking at some vanilla js alternatives to the lodash remove method in addition to just what lodash has to work with.

 <!-- more -->